WSU-CDSC/Mukurtu-Shared-Research-Toolkit/Research Workflow/02 Preliminary Research and Contact Information.md

 All of that said, it takes some amount of trial and error to figure out how to navigate online catalogues in a way that is most useful for you and your research.
 Don't be discouraged if you try a few searches that turn up few or no relevant results.
 Once you have a better sense of how things are organized in the catalog, then your search will likely change and become more specific to that particular archive, its history, and its holdings.

-> The allow you to know as much as you can know from a distance, which is sometimes all you have.
+***They allow you to know as much as you can know from a distance, which is sometimes all you have.***

 * Collections Search Center (Smithsonian Institution) [https://collections.si.edu/search/](https://collections.si.edu/search/)